prashshr/nginx-letsencrypt/README.md

 Note
 ---------------------------------------------
 - Default password for root and nginxuser is "nginx".
 CHANGE IT!
 - Default port is 80.
-To enable SSL, place the relevant certificates as mentioned above and as 'example.com' sample in the image.
+To enable SSL, place the relevant certificates as shown in repo with 'example.com' sample.